melcom-creations/galaxy-integration-steam/README.md

 Do **not** place backup copies of this plugin inside the `plugins\installed` directory.

 GOG Galaxy scans every folder inside this directory during startup.
-Duplicate plugin folders may lead to GUID conflicts or cause Galaxy to load an outdated version of the plugin.
+Duplicate plugin folders can lead to GUID conflicts or cause Galaxy to load an outdated version of the plugin.

 ---